abbymrobinson/abbymrobinson.gethub.io/index.md

 # About Me
 -My name is Abby, I am from Chesterfield Va and I am a sophmore ISAT major.
 I have two sibblings, a brother and a sister, and a dog named Pippi.
 ## My Interests
+-I am interested in going into a biotechnology field, specifically into a cancer research field.
+I enjoy helping people and I am a part of an organization on campus call Camp Kesesm.
+We are a national non-profit that supports a child through and beyond a parents cancer.
 ### My Hobbies

 - Bulleted